jramboz/wav2polaris/README.md

   -s, --silent          exit without waiting for keypress -w, --wait            wait for keypress before exiting (default) -c, --continue-on-file-not-found
                         if one or more specified files do not exist, continue processing the remaining files (otherwise program will exit)
   -D, --debug           Show debugging information
-  -N, --no-rename       do not attempt to rename output files to Polaris standards (e.g., CLASH_1_0.RAW) -o OUTDIR, --outdir OUTDIR
+  -N, --no-rename       do not attempt to rename output files to Polaris standards (e.g., CLASH_1_0.RAW) -T, --trim            Trim output files to NXT-compatible lengths -o, --outdir OUTDIR   put output files in specified directory (will be created if it does not exist) -E, --exclude-unmatched
-                        put output files in specified directory (will be created if it does not exist)
+                        do not process files that cannot be matched to a standard Polaris filename
 ```